jhuang323/cs143b-project2/README.md

 # CS143B Project 2 Virtual Memory README
 The Virtual Memory Project cs143b
+By: Justin K Huang ID: 67387111 NetID: huangjk2

-- In this project I have implemented the extended version of VM manager which supports demnd paging.
+- In this project I have implemented the extended version of VM manager which supports demand paging.
+- This project also works for the basic version.

 ## Setup
 Note: This project is written entirely in python on OpenLab machines.
 It is recommended to run this project on the UCI Openlab machines.